MicrosoftDocs/SupportArticles-docs/SharePoint/SharePointOnline/lists-and-libraries/modern-view-compatibility-checklist.md

 **Detection:** The View contains a Task Outcome Column(s), used for Workflow Tasks.

-**Recommendation:** Create a new View that doesn't include Task Outcome Column(s) or Remove the Task Outcome Column(s) from the current View.
-You don't need to remove the column from the List or Library.
+**Recommendation:** Create a view that doesn't include Task Outcome Column(s) or Remove the Task Outcome Column(s) from the current View.
+You don't have to remove the column from the list or library.

-**More Information:**
+**More information:**

 * [Differences between the new and classic experiences for lists and libraries](https://support.office.com/article/Differences-between-the-new-and-classic-experiences-for-lists-and-libraries-30e1aab0-a5cc-4363-b7f2-09e2ae07d4dc)
 * [Create, change, or delete a view of a list or library](https://support.office.com/article/create-change-or-delete-a-view-of-a-list-or-library-27ae65b8-bc5b-4949-b29b-4ee87144a9c9)